nicolasbeaujoin/altegrad-molecule-captioning/README.md

 This generates `test_retrieved_descriptions.csv` with retrieved descriptions for each test molecule.

-## Output
+### 5. Output

 - `model_checkpoint.pt`: Trained GCN model
 - `test_retrieved_descriptions.csv`: Retrieved descriptions for test set

+## II.
+Method of the "Generative model" section of the report.

+The file pretrain_gpt_clean.py contains everything used in this method.

+- The class MolGNN is a GINE-based graph encoder that outputs a latent representation of the graph molecule.

+- The Graph2CaptionV2 is the main model that contains the MolGNN graph encoder and the pre-trained GPT2 decoder that outputs the captions.

+- The functions mask_atoms_for_pretraining, train_epoch_pretrain and eval_epoch_pretrain are used for the self-supervised training phase.

+- The training of the main model is then performed in the function main().

-## Method of the section "Improved retrieval method" from the report.
+## III.
+Method of the section "Improved retrieval method" from the report.

 The file retrieval_method.py basically contains everything used in this method.